SynthstromAudible/DelugeFirmware/docs/features/chord_keyboard.md

 #### Controls

 Turning `◀︎▶︎` scrolls through the scale, allowing you to raise or lower the chords.
-Turning `▼︎▲︎` scrolls up to access more chords.
+Turning `▼︎▲︎` scrolls up or down to access more chords.

 #### Voicing Adjustment